electrichive/waggledance/electric-hive-learning-guide.md

 ## Mindset
 Congrats!
 You’re off and away.
 Now is the time to put on the big-kid pants, step out into the world, and build, build, build.

-Understand that, as a software engineer, you are a craftsperson first and foremost.
+Understand that, as a programmer, you are a craftsperson first and foremost.
 Now that you have all the basics down, you need to work on making small and medium-sized projects in order to develop your craft.

 ## Tooling
 Time to upgrade your tools!
 Check out the tools section below.